The Brow

-The Brow (formerly Brow Horn Orchestra) is a band from Fremantle, Western Australia.
-The recently reshaped band has transformed over the last two years in anticipation of new releases.
-Current members are Nicholas Owen (NDORSE), Ben Fear (Rogue Scholar), Karri Harper Meredith, Josh Ellis, Sam Timmerman, Josh Terlick, and Talia Hart.
+The Brow, formerly Brow Horn Orchestra, is a band from Fremantle, Western Australia.
+Current members are Nicholas Owen, Ben Fear, Karri Harper Meredith, Josh Ellis, Sam Timmerman, Josh Terlick, and Talia Hart.

-Biography
+Career

 Nicholas Owen and Karri Harper Meredith started playing together in 2007 as a busking duo performing on the streets of Fremantle in the business district.
 Their initial and primary aim was to raise money for expensive musical equipment to add to their live show and over the year slowly built up an impressive array of instruments, lights and PA gear excessive to the band's member ratio.
 The pair's first big show was in a band competition AmpFest, a great networking tool for The Brow to pick up some other gigs with local bands.
-During this period the duo played largely jam based material and some early renditions of songs which evolved onto The Brow's touring repertoire.
+During this period the duo played largely jam-based material and some early renditions of songs which evolved onto The Brow's touring repertoire.
 In 2008, the pair introduced two new members with Alex Vaughan aka Quills (or later to be known as Emcee Rezide) and guitarist / bassist Rhian Todhunter joining the band with an immediate goal to compete in a university band competition, (National Campus Band Competition).
 The four piece were moderately successful making their way through to the state finals, however made a bigger comeback the following year winning and went on to win the state final of the competition and were flown to the Gold Coast, Queensland to perform in the national finals at Sea World.
 During this time, the band expanded their lineup with members Sky Eaton (trumpet, vocals, synths) Angelique Ross (clarinet, tenor saxophone) and Lyndon Blue (violin, bass, guitar, vocals) also joining the band before winning the competition.
 Shortly after their return in late November 2009, live drummer Ben Lanzon joined the band and The Brow changed their name to The Brow Horn Orchestra.

-Their first notable gig with the new lineup and name (and debut show for drummer Ben Lanzon) was performing at prominent community radio station RTRFM's 'Seriously Sound System' summer dance festival in December 2009 where the band also debuted a track Goliath which went on to be their first leading single and remains a crowd favourite today.
-The band started to build popularity making other small local festival appearances including in January, The 2010 Western Australian Circus Festival and a month-long residency at Leederville Hotel's infamous Funk Club in March 2010.
-During this period, members Lauren Todhunter (alto saxophone, percussion) and Jake Chaloner (electric guitar) also joined the band and Tuba player Wafi Zainal performed as a regular guest.
+Their first notable gig with the new lineup and name (and debut show for drummer Ben Lanzon) was performing at prominent community radio station RTRFM's 'Seriously Sound System' summer dance festival in December 2009 where the band also debuted a track "Goliath", which went on to be their first leading single.
+The band started to build popularity making other small local festival appearances, including the 2010 Western Australian Circus Festival and a month-long residency at Leederville Hotel's infamous Funk Club in March 2010.
+During this period, members Lauren Todhunter (alto saxophone, percussion) and Jake Chaloner (electric guitar) also joined the band, and tuba player Wafi Zainal performed as a regular guest.